Apply for undergraduate admission and Pre-Occupational Therapy here.

 Students must earn a grade of C or higher in order to receive transfer credit and fulfill prerequisite courses.
 Please see Drake University's Transfer Credit Information page or contact the College of Pharmacy and Health Sciences at (515) 271-3018 for more information.
 Students who wish to fulfill prerequisites using Advanced Placement (AP) scores must earn a 4 or higher on the AP exam.
 Please see Drake University's AP, IB and CLEP Credit policy or contact the College of Pharmacy and Health Sciences for more information.

-Application materials for the Summer 2017 term are now available.
 Drake University's Occupational Therapy Doctorate (OTD) program operates on a rolling admission process.
+We will interview and admit students until the O1 class is full and a sufficient number of applicants have been identified for the wait list.
 We recommend submitting application materials early in order to ensure your application is processed and considered in a timely manner.
 Students with strong applications and academic credentials will be invited to complete the second phase of the admission process, which includes a scored on-campus interview and a scored writing assessment.

 Official tuition and fees are set on an annual basis by the Drake University Office of Business and Finance, approved by the Board of Trustees and administered through the Office of Student Accounts.